coolx28/Owasp-Mstg/Document/0x04b-Mobile-App-Security-Testing.md

 * Test case delivery
 * Crash monitoring

-Inout fuzzing will not be discussed in great detail in this guide.
+Input fuzzing will not be discussed in great detail in this guide.
 Refer to the [OWASP Fuzzing Guide](https://www.owasp.org/index.php/Fuzzing) for more information.

 Note: Fuzzing only detects software bugs.
 Classifying this issue as a security flaw requires further analysis by the researcher.